aivot-on/docker-odoo-stock-scanner-sentinel/README.md

 Latest:
 ```
+docker pull camptocamp/odoo-stock-scanner-sentinel:11.0-latest
 docker pull camptocamp/odoo-stock-scanner-sentinel:10.0-latest
 docker pull camptocamp/odoo-stock-scanner-sentinel:9.0-latest
 ```

-Versioned, for version 9.0 or 10.0 of Odoo:
+Versioned, for version 9.0, 10.0 or 11.0 of Odoo:
 ```
+docker pull camptocamp/odoo-stock-scanner-sentinel:11.0-x-y
-docker pull camptocamp/odoo-stock-scanner-sentinel:10.0-x
+docker pull camptocamp/odoo-stock-scanner-sentinel:10.0-x-y
-docker pull camptocamp/odoo-stock-scanner-sentinel:9.0-x
+docker pull camptocamp/odoo-stock-scanner-sentinel:9.0-x-y
 ```
-Where `x` is an increment of the image version, corresponding to the GitHub tag.
+Where `x` is the version of the [odoo-sentinel](https://pypi.python.org/pypi/odoo-sentinel) library, `y` is an increment starting from 1 and incremented when the image is rebuilt for the same library version, `x-y` corresponds to a GitHub tag on the project.

 List of images: https://hub.docker.com/r/camptocamp/odoo-stock-scanner-sentinel/tags/

+At this point, the images for 9.0, 10.0 and 11.0 are the same.

 ## Configuration